Improve usability and accessibility of the college website for students.

 QA Accessibility Analyst @Center for Inclusive Design & Innovation

-Meeting multiple stakeholders and accessibility practitioners shed some light on what success looks like for them, and how they would benefit from a redesign of the CoC website.
-In future design, we must take into account not only the needs of users, but also the expectations of those stakeholders.
+Meeting multiple stakeholders and accessibility practitioners shed some light on what success looks like for them and how they would benefit from redesigning the college website.
+In further design, we took into account both the needs of users and the expectations of those stakeholders.

 We wanted to gain a deeper understanding of google analytics data - including bounce rates, click rates, and session times - so we may gauge how users were navigating through the website, where they were coming from, and how long they were staying.

 Content drill-down for new and returning visitors.

 Data is gathered from 1st January 2018 to 1st January 2019(12 months).

-From the result of cardsorting, we discarded irrelevant information from website for example 'About Atlanta', and we renamed some of the tabs for causing misunderstandings.
-The results of card sorting were eventually adopted as the basis for our subsequent redesign of the navigation bar.
+From the data collected, we were suggested to exclude irrelevant information, for example, 'About Atlanta', and to rename some tabs that bring misunderstandings.
+The card sorting results were eventually adopted as the basis for our subsequent redesign of the navigation system.

 One of the card sorting results.

 Card sorting results compared with current global navigation bar.

-We extrapolated evaluative criteria from a larger set of widely used common principles and heuristics, and applied them to a competitive analysis as well as a heuristic evaluation in order to diagnose the current status of College of Computing website.
+We extrapolated evaluative criteria from a set of widely used principles and heuristics.
+We applied them to competitive analysis and a heuristic evaluation to diagnose the current problems of the College of Computing website from a design perspective.

-From the research, we can see that the accessibility of the current CoC website does not fit in A&AA standards.
-Besides, current website has trouble fitting within the college brand.
-Stanford Engineering provides us a positive example of designing a navigation bar according to the user group.
+We can see that the accessibility of the current CoC website does not fit in A&AA standards and that current website has trouble fitting within the college brand.

-We formulated user needs, business requirements, and thoughts through other influences affecting our work within the higher themes.
+We also formulated user needs, business requirements, and thoughts through other influences affecting our work within the higher themes.

-We ended up identifying and creating two persona types that we thought best represented the majority of students in the College of Computing.
+We identified and created two personas that we thought best represented the majority of students in the College of Computing.
+We utilized the personas to generate a story and share it with stakeholders.